 This institute will offer a test (Advance standing) for the student with prior experiential learning, which will evaluate the ability of the student equal to the current training offered.
 Although this Institution will encourage the student to participate in the total course offered, as it benefits the student and the class, the student may be offered the credit for a portion, not to exceed 16 total hours of experiential learning.
 The final decision will be that of the Institute Director.
 There is no charge for this evaluation to the student, if accepted transcript credits, the student may be credited the cost of the accepted credit for prior education/ experiential learning not to exceed the maximum of 16 hours.
 Each student will be evaluated separately by the Institute Director.
-For the FAST TRACK ACCELERATED AAS/D Medical Clinical Assistant program, this includes any advance standing testing for any student transferring credit from another approved U.S. Department of Education.
+For the FAST TRACK ACCELERATED AAS/D Medical Clinical Assistant program RCI will not transfer greater than 20% for transfer credit of the AASD Medical Clinical Assistant program, this includes any advance standing testing for any student transferring credit from another approved U.S. Department of

-GENERAL INTERNATIONAL STUDENT ADMISSIONS
+GENERAL INTERNATIONAL STUDENT ADMISSIONS FOREIGN STUDENTS

-FOREIGN STUDENTS